 BIM Principles

-1. Principle of Model Primacy
+1. Principle of Alignment with Project Goals

 2. Principle of a Realistic Model Structure